Consensys/verax-documentation/developer-guides/tutorials/from-a-schema-to-an-attestation.md

 ## Create a Schema

-First, we need to define the Schema representing the content that will be attested by our dApp.
+First, we need to define the Schema representing the content our dApp will attest.
 A Schema is a Solidity-typed string defining a structure.
 We strongly encourage the developers to follow the format `(type fieldName)` where `type` is a Solidity type and `fieldName` is a name for the field.